 The mere word “conflict” invokes negative associations of fighting, arguing, withdrawal, fear, anger, hurt and loneliness.

 On the other hand, relationship conflicts can open a path to mutual understanding and personal growth.

-We have all met couples, who proudly proclaim that they have never had a single quarrel in their relationship … ever.
-Apart from the fact that this is very unlikely, it is also very unhealthy.
+We have all met couples, who proudly proclaim that they have never had a single quarrel in their relationship … like ever.

-It usually means that someone is holding back his needs and trying hard to please the partner at all cost.
+It usually means that someone is holding back their needs and trying hard to please the partner at all cost.

 Needless to say, it’s only a matter of time when the bomb explodes.

 The only key to profit from it is to use verbal or nonverbal communication for conflict resolution.

-In other words: an argument is good, if you learn how to do this!
+In other words: an argument is good if you learn how to do this!

 The classic example of adverse positions when conflicts occur is the “rage-withdraw” opposition.
 Some react to conflicts with explosive rage, others freeze and withdraw.
-Why is that so?

 What childhood experiences influence your ability to resolve conflicts in a negative way?

-If you have lived in a family where anger and frustration was taken out on you and you grew up with feeling angry and fearful of conflict, you will most likely numb your feelings and perhaps fail to recognize your longing for closeness and tenderness.
+If you have lived in a family where anger and frustration were taken out on you, and you grew up with feeling angry and fearful of conflict, you will most likely numb your feelings and perhaps fail to recognize your longing for closeness and tenderness.

-On the other hand, if you learned in your family to resolve differences without humiliation or punishing, and that disagreements led to compromises, then you will later resolve your conflicts in a calm and productive way.
+On the other hand, if you learned in your family to resolve differences without humiliation or punishing, and that disagreement led to compromises, then you will later resolve your conflicts in a calm and productive way.